Turbomeca Arrano Sole Engine for Airbus Helicopters X4 (H160)

 Following the show, the aircraft will be available for demonstration flights with prospective customers, and will complete the expansion of its flight envelope with hot and high testing in Leadville, Colorado.

 A third H160 prototype… joined the flight program in October 2017, and between them, the three prototypes have now flown about 650 hours.
 Airbus expects to have flown more than 1,000 hours on the type by the time the first aircraft enters service.

-The Arrano engines, expected to be certified later this year have been performing better than expected say Airbus.
+The Arrano engine has been performing better than expected say Airbus.

 UPDATE 18 June 2019: EASA certifies Safran Arrano 1A